nais/doc/docs/workloads/reference/environments.md

 #### Kubectl access

 Kubectl access to the cluster is available through [naisdevice](../../operate/naisdevice/README.md) with just in time access ([jita](../../operate/naisdevice/explanations/jita.md)).
-You can only read or mody modify resources in your team's namespace.
+You can only read or modify  resources in your team's namespace.

 {% endif %}
 {% if tenant() == "ssb" %}